intelligentnode/IntelliNode/samples/command_sample/README.md

 11. Automation sample using the chatbot function call:
 `node automate_s3_bucket.js`

+12. Llama V2 chatbot:
+`node test_llama_chatbot.js`

-12. LLM evaluator to compare models like chatGPT, Cohere, and LLaMA:
+13. LLM evaluator to compare models like chatGPT, Cohere, and Llama:
 `node test_llm_evaluation.test.js`

 ## Access Keys
 Generate your access keys from the corresponding websites; You only need to generate keys for the models you'll use.
 For instance, if you're using the language model from OpenAI, there's no need for Cohere's keys.

 1. openai: https://openai.com